thingsdb/python-thingsdb/README.md

 - *procedure (str)*:
     Name of the procedure to run.
 - *\*args (any)*:
     Arguments which are injected as the procedure arguments.
-The number of args must match the number the procedure requires.
+    Instead of positional, the arguments may also be parsed using keyword arguments but not both at the same time.
 - *scope (str, optional)*:
     Run the procedure in this scope.
 If not specified, the default scope will be used.